mpvginde/pySTEPS-BE/docs/source/product.rst

 pySTEPS
 -------

-`pySTEPS <https://pysteps.github.io/>`_ (PYthon Short-Term Ensemble Prediction System) is a community-driven initiative for developing and maintaining an easy to use, modular, free and open source Python framework for short-term ensemble prediction systems.
+`pySTEPS <https://pysteps.github.io/>`_ (python Short-Term Ensemble Prediction System) is a community-driven initiative for developing and maintaining an easy to use, modular, free and open source Python framework for short-term ensemble prediction systems.

-In the *RMI-configuration* pysteps uses three components: an extrapolated (and evolved) radar component, a noise component and an NWP component.
+In the *RMI-configuration* pySTEPS uses three components: an extrapolated (and evolved) radar component, a noise component and an NWP component.
 These three components are decomposed into a cascade of different spatial scales.

 For each level of the cascade the radar image is evolved using an AR(2)-model and extrapolated using a local *Lucas-Kanade* optical flow algorithm.